-Economics and the Management of Natural Resources, Energy and the Environment: available to students with a major in Economics in the Faculty of Arts
+Economics and the Management of Natural Resources, Energy and the Environment: available to students with a major in Economics in the Faculty of Arts.

-European Studies: available to all undergraduate students, regardless of program or Faculty.
+European Studies: available to all undergraduate students, regardless of program or Faculty (see Certificate in European Studies).

 Finance: available to students with a major in Economics in the Faculty of Arts.
-Globalization and Governance: available to students with a major or minor in Political Science in the Faculties of Arts or Science.
+Globalization and Governance: available to students with a major or minor in Political Science in the Faculties of Arts or Science (see Certificate in Globalization and Governance).

-International Learning: available to all undergraduate students, regardless of program or Faculty.
+International Learning: available to all undergraduate students, regardless of program or Faculty (see Certificate in International Learning).

-Peace and Post Conflict Studies: available to all students, regardless of program or Faculty.
+Peace and Post Conflict Studies: available to all students, regardless of program or Faculty (see Certificate in Peace and Post-Conflict Studies).

-Translation Studies: available to students in the Faculties of Arts or Science with a major or minor in East Asian Studies, French, German, Japanese, Spanish and Ukrainian.
+Translation Studies: available to students in the Faculties of Arts or Science with a major or minor in East Asian Studies, French, German, Japanese, Spanish and Ukrainian (see Certificate in Translation Studies in Japanese or MLCS Certificate in Translation Studies).

-World Sound Arts: available to all students, regardless of program or Faculty.
+World Sound Arts: available to all students, regardless of program or Faculty (see Certificate in World Sound Arts).